anastaciocintra/escpos-coffee-samples/README.md

 ## Versioning

-The version of this project follow the versions of escpos-coffee library and each version have its own branch: the version 4.0.0 can be accessed on branch 4.0.0.
+The version of this project follow the versions of escpos-coffee library and each version have its own branch:
+For example, the version 4.0.1 can be accessed on branch 4.0.1

 The branch master have always the last stable version.